Skip to main content

 Visiting researcher in July 2024

 Rafeef is Senior Lecturer in Politics and Public Policy at King’s College London.
-In her research, she focuses on infrastructures and logistics, gender and feminism, and race and racialisation, with a particular focus on the political economy of maritime infrastructures in the MENA.
 She is author of various articles on humanitarian logistics and the logistics space in the Gulf, and co-author of Revolutionary Feminisms (Verso, 2020).

 Publications